petersonben50/Everglades/code/2019_binning/2019_binning.md

 **Check out taxonomy of bins with GTDB**

 I used the GTDBTK `classify_wf` program to classify the good bins, and summarized the output file.
+I then downloaded the `taxonomy_summary.txt` file and manually generated an excel sheet with a taxonomic classification for each bin: `taxonomy_summary.xlsx`.
+We'll use this to attach a name to binned hgcA sequences in the assembly-based tree.

 **Compare bins by differential coverage**